uobdv/Design-Verification/index.md

 ## Welcome to Design Verification

 Hello, welcome to the Design Verification module (COMS30026) website.
-Here you'll find all the course content and related information.
+Here you will find all the course content and related information.
 Lecture recordings and information on coursework (where applicable) are hosted privately on Blackboard at the University of Bristol.
 For further information about this course, please contact Kerstin Eder.

 ## Overview

 This unit familiarises students with the state of the art in Design Verification, and gives them the technical background plus some of the practical skills expected from a professional design verification engineer.
-More details about the unit have been captured during an interview Kerstin gave at [DAC'2012](https://youtu.be/6lovqBEmryM).

 ## What you need to know prior to taking this unit and what you can expect to learn

 Students intending to take this unit should know that the unit requires a significant amount of initiative and motivation, independent study, e.g. teaching yourself a new language and familiarising yourself with EDA tools in the labs, and diligent time management to meet the learning objectives.
-Essential pre-requisites to take this unit include programming skills, software engineering skills and a basic understanding of computer architecture.
-In return, on successful completion of this unit, you will be able to add to your CV knowledge of and skills in the following areas:
+Essential pre-requisites to take this unit include good programming and software engineering skills and a basic understanding of computer architecture.

+In return, on successful completion of this unit, you will be able to add to your CV knowledge and skills in the following areas:
 - the Verilog Hardware Description Language,
 - EDA tools including ModelSim/QuestaSim and the Cadence verification tools,
 - the e Verification Language,